How to Find a Scam-Free Car in New Jersey

 While at a dealership, many cars have very obvious signs of warning that a buyer should be aware of.
 These include, but are not limited to missing paperwork, mismatched tires, or brushstrokes of paint.
 Mismatched tires, for example, may indicate improper maintenance by the previous owners.
 Even small initial hints may indicate that the last owner didn't take care of larger problems, such as potential issues with the engine.
 The last thing anyone wants to do is purchase an expensive bundle of future problems.

-car dealers in NJ will have their vehicles maintained for oil checks, water, and other regular maintenance things.
+Obvious and messy brushstrokes on any car won’t give an entirely good feeling to a customer, either.
+This should be a clear warning that the paint will come off in the near future.
+Car paint is especially designed to not wear off, unlike house or other paints.
+This alone can serve as a motive not to buy a specific vehicle.
+Most car dealers in NJ will have their vehicles maintained for oil checks, water, and other regular maintenance things.
 These things are checked on by the owner regularly, to keep a car running well.
 If the car does not have a maintenance schedule that is followed regularly, then that should be a red flag telling the consumer that the car might have larger problems down the line.

 There are many issues that a car can have which might be hidden, but a smart consumer will be able to pick out these flaws and choose the right vehicle for themselves.
 In New Jersey, the restrictions are higher for vehicles, but once these regulations are known, a smart buyer will be able to purchase what is right for them.